🕗 Thursday, July 9 UPDATE

 Pumpkins: Mid-September to late October

-Exact dates depend on weather & growing conditions—check our Pick Your Own page or social media for updates!
+Exact dates depend on weather & growing conditions—check our Today's Hours and Conditions page or social media for updates!

 Can I bring children?